zio/zio-telemetry/docs/opentelemetry.md

 - **ZIO native** - Pleasant API that leverages native ZIO features, such as [Resource Management](https://zio.dev/reference/resource/), [Depenency Injection](https://zio.dev/reference/di/), [Streaming](https://zio.dev/reference/stream/), [Logging](https://zio.dev/reference/observability/logging), [Metrics](https://zio.dev/reference/observability/metrics/), and [ZIO Aspect](https://zio.dev/reference/core/zio/#zio-aspect)
 - **OpenTelemetry Java SDK and ZIO Runtime interoperability** - Protecting users from directly engaging in OTEL context manipulations, offering a straightforward and clear interface for instrumenting spans, metrics, logs, and baggage.
 In this scenario, the ZIO effect serves as the span's scope.
 - **Seamless signals correlation** -  Automatically correlates spans, metrics, and logs with a surrounding span.
-- **Integration with ZIO capabilities** - Propagation of log annotations, metrics, and other data from the ZIO runtime as OTEL attributes and metrics.
+- **Integration with ZIO capabilities** - Propagation of log annotations, metrics, and other data from the ZIO runtime as OTEL attributes and metric signals.

 ## Installation